meagmohit/EEG-Datasets/README.md

   2. [Monitoring ErrP in a target selection task](http://bnci-horizon-2020.eu/database/data-sets): 6 subjects with 64 EEG electrodes, watching a cursor move towards a target square, and elicited responses are labeled based on whether the cursor moves in right or wrong direction. [[Dataset Description]](https://lampx.tugraz.at/~bci/database/013-2015/description.pdf)

   3. [ErrPs during continuous feedback](https://www-ti.informatik.uni-tuebingen.de/~spueler/eeg_data/contErrP_description.pdf): 10 subjects with 28 EEG electrodes, playing a video game to study execution and outcome error. [[Dataset Part-1]](https://www-ti.informatik.uni-tuebingen.de/~spueler/eeg_data/Continous_ErrP_dataset_Part1.rar) [[Dataset Part-2]](https://www-ti.informatik.uni-tuebingen.de/~spueler/eeg_data/Continous_ErrP_dataset_Part2.rar)

+  4. [HCI-Tagging](https://mahnob-db.eu/hci-tagging/): Subjetcs were shown images or movie fragments with a tag at the bottom of the screen.
+In some cases, the tag correctly described something about the situation.
+However, in other cases the tag did not actually apply to the media item.
+After each item, a participant was asked to press a green button if they agreed with the tag being applicable to the media item, or press a red button if not.
+During the whole experiment, audio, video, gaze data and physiological data were recorded simultaneously with accurate synchronisation between sensors.

 * **Visually Evoked Potentials (VEPs)**
   1. [c-VEP BCI](https://www-ti.informatik.uni-tuebingen.de/~spueler/eeg_data/cVEP_dataset.rar): 9 subjects, 32 EEG Channels for a VEP BCI speller (32 characters) task, and labeled dataset for the response elicited for the label associated with the speller. [[Dataset description]](https://www-ti.informatik.uni-tuebingen.de/~spueler/eeg_data/cVEP_description.pdf) [[Published article]](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0051077)